 Churches?
 Seriously?
 Churches are boring and dusty, right?
 At least that’s what people tell me a lot.
 It seems that younger people, in particular, often have no idea of the religious treasures and eye-opening little “miracles” that are hidden away behind many a church door.
 Including me.
 Resolved to remedy that situation, I set out on a personal journey of discovery through Salzburg.

 6:30 am.
-All wrapped up in a thick winter coat, I trudge through the narrow lanes of the city.
+I trudge through the narrow lanes of the city.
 Nary another person to be seen.
 Salzburg still seems to be fast asleep at this time of day.
 But it is really early, after all.
 Well, it is what it is, I think to myself, and continue my expedition out towards the Nonnberg stairway.
 One foot in front of the other, one stair at a time.
 And before I know it, I’ve reached the top.
 A little out of breath, admittedly, I tug on the door handle of the Nonnberg Convent church, poking my head through the crack and peeking circumspectly into the interior.
 Still nothing happening.
 I step inside and find a place to sit in one of the wooden pews.
 Filled with expectation, I sit there quietly, taking in the sight of the high altar.
 Then, punctually at 6:45, I hear subdued voices.
 Just a few minutes later and the nuns are already singing their Gregorian chants.
 Their veneration is palpable.
 The meditative tones of the music seem to penetrate deep into my soul, even filling my slightly stiff limbs with warmth.
 Though I never get to see the actual faces of the nuns, since they are hidden away behind a big glass façade in the organ loft, I feel incredibly close to them.
 After absorbing a few of their songs, my curiosity compels me to continue my expedition.
 I whisper a quiet goodbye to the nuns and slip out the door.

 The Fascination of Salzburg Cathedral